ipfs/ipfs-docs/README.md

 ### Suggestions

 Everyone has an opinion when it comes to docs, and **that's a good thing**!
 Having folks from different backgrounds add to a discussion empowers everyone within that discussion.
 So if you've got something to add or would like to bring up a topic for discussion about the IPFS Docs project, please do so!
 [Just create an issue using the `kind/question` tag!](https://github.com/ipfs/ipfs-docs/issues?q=is%3Aopen+is%3Aissue+label%3Akind%2Fquestion).
-We also have a [monthly discussion issue](#monthly-discussions) you can take part it.
+We also have a [monthly discussion issue](#monthly-discussions) you can take part in.

 ## Project set up